 Specific Guidance

-The inspector(s) should review the licensee’s related behavioral observation program procedures, records, and lesson plans to confirm that the licensee program ensures the ability to recognize behaviors or activities adverse to the safe operation and security of the facility.
+The inspector(s) should review the licensee’s related behavioral observation program procedures, records, and lesson plans to confirm that the licensee’s program ensures the ability to recognize behaviors or activities adverse to the safe operation and security of the facility.

 Verify that the licensee’s procedures include a method to validate the implementation of the licensee’s behavior observation program for off-site employees who maintain unescorted access.
 (10 CFR 73.56(f)(1))